iicsys/pypmu/README.md

 Since `synchrophasor` module is in early development phase we're missing few very important things.

+* We're working on Windows fix to support multiprocessing.
 * We don't have Configuration Frame version 1 and version 3 implemented but Configuration Frame version 2 is working just fine.
 * We don't have `convert2frame()` methods for converting raw bytes